Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 The Makefile.config should contain the following lines, so find them and fill them in.

 > PYTHON_INCLUDE := /usr/include/python2.7 /usr/lib/python2.7/dist-packages/numpy/core/include
+(for some users, the path may be different)
+> PYTHON_INCLUDE := /usr/include/python2.7 /usr/local/lib/python2.7/dist-packages/numpy/core/include

 > WITH_PYTHON_LAYER := 1